SemanticMediaWiki/SemanticCite/docs/05-referencelist.md

 `#referencelist` can be used to mark the position on where the list is expected to appear.

+Citation resources that use the same key are displayed on the reference list and linked to each other in case `$GLOBALS['scigBrowseLinkToCitationResource']` is set `true`.
+For example, ` ↑ | ↑` is indicating that two resources use the same citation key with `↑` linking to each resource.

 ### Options

 The `#referencelist` parser does accept several options that allows to modify the output